 By far, one of the most exciting aspects of playing college fantasy football is researching teams and players outside of the Power Five conferences, and Ito Smith ranks among the best in the country.
-The Golden Eagles face a difficult challenge ahead with the most productive quarterback, Nick Mullens, in school history graduating.
-If Southern Mississippi wants to be competitive immediately, coach Jay Hopson must rely on tailback Ito Smith.
+The Golden Eagles face a difficult challenge ahead with Nick Mullens, who was the most productive quarterback in school history, graduating.
+If Southern Mississippi wants to be competitive immediately, coach Jay Hopson must rely on Smith.
 The senior ball carrier was named Second Team All-Conference USA last year after rushing for 1,459 yards and scoring 17 touchdowns.
 He also grabbed 43 passes for 459 yards and scored twice.
 Smith has recorded back-to-back 1,000-yard campaigns and eclipsed the 100-yard rushing barrier in 14 contests.
 With quick feet and good balance, Smith starts-and-stops in a heartbeat and bobs-and-weaves through congestion between tackles to find daylight.
 Upon contact, he employs a nasty stiff arm and lowers his shoulders to gain extra yardage.
 At 5’9” and 195 pounds, Smith is a tough competitor who uses his vision and cutback ability to hit home runs.
 Well worth an early draft pick in 2017.

 Rushing Yards and TDs: 1,300 and 16